 I clean, trim, and repair mineral specimens for myself, other dealers, museums, and individual collectors.

 Please contact me by email or phone if you need work done.
 I can discuss it with you.
 Please do not send any specimens without prior contact.
 You can also bring your specimens to any show to discuss them with me and avoid the risk of mailing them.
 Drop off your specimens in Monument by appointment, if you are in the area.
+We are happy to deliver your specimens to The Sunnywood Collection following preparation for a custom base.

 It is amazing what can be done to improve imperfect specimens.
 Expert preparation improves esthetics, value, and saleability of specimens.
 If you have specimens that you think could be made better, please contact me.
 We can plan the job together.
 I accept and return specimens by mail, at shows, or in Monument.
 The latter choices save shipping costs and risk of damage in transit.